What Just Happened? Race and Soul Searching after Election 2020, November 19

 We encourage you to share this invitation with your networks and we look forward to your participation.

 Questions? – Contact email@example.com

 Scholar Strike for Racial Justice

-In an action conceived by Prof. Anthea Butler (University of Pennsylvania), who was inspired by the NBA, WNBA, Colin Kaepernick and other athletes to underscore the urgent importance of addressing racism and injustice in the United States, Scholar Strike is both an action, and a teach-in.
+In an action conceived by University of Pennyslvania Professor Anthea Butler, who was inspired by the NBA, WNBA, Colin Kaepernick and other athletes to underscore the urgent importance of addressing racism and injustice in the United States, Scholar Strike is both an action, and a teach-in.
 The focus of this “Strike” is to raise awareness of and prompt action against racism, policing, mass incarceration and other symptoms of racism's toll in America.

 Scholar Strike is open to everyone to participate in on college and university campuses- faculty, staff, grad students, and administrators who are committed to anti-racism, and advocating for racial justice for BIPOC in all areas of society.
-Our own Prof. Mary Crossley has contributed to this movement with her video, “Race, Disability, and Justice System Involvement: Health Effects”.
+Pitt Law Professor Mary Crossley has contributed to this movement with her video, “Race, Disability, and Justice System Involvement: Health Effects”.
+View the video here.

 Listen here to The New York Times podcast: “On the Ground in Louisville” podcast discusses the grand jury’s decision in the death of Breonna Taylor